First Aid and CPR

 Duty to Have First Responders

-OSHA's Medical Services and First Aid standard states, "in the absence of an infirmary, clinic or hospital in near proximity to the workplace which is used for the treatment of all injured employees, a person or persons should be trained to render first aid."
+OSHA's Medical and First Aid standard states, "in the absence of an infirmary, clinic or hospital in near proximity to the workplace which is used for the treatment of all injured employees, a person or persons shall be adequately trained to render first aid."

 In a letter of interpretation, OSHA defines "in close proximity" as: